Loading...

 Renewal Process

-Must complete new education course and pass exam again.
-Submit renewal application to Secretary of State with fee.
-Take new oath of office.
+Must complete education and pass exam again.
+Submit new application.

 Renewal Fee